CorentinLabelle/Brainstorm-Tool/README.md

 ```

 ## Future Directions

-The next objectives will be to add the processing steps for EGG and MEG data.
-The processing steps include:
-- Import Events: Epoching for every Event occurrence (Time Window, Baseline)
-- Reject Bad Trials: Remove trials with anecdotic Artifacts
-- Evoked Response: Averaging by Condition or by Subject
-- Time/Frequency: Time Frequency Decomposition / Morlet's Wavelength / Multitaper
-- Hilbert: "Zooming on one Frequence"
-- Connectivity: Phase Locking Value/ Coherence
-- Statistics:
+The next objectives are to:

-We will also be working on a standalone version of this app that could easily be shared.
+    (1) Work on a standalone version of this app that could easily be shared.
+Using this app will only require the MATLAB Runtime (no need for a MatLab License).

+    (2) Develop new features such as adding Head Model and the Noise and Data Covariance Matrices.